-Our mission at Ratehub.ca is to make it easy to compare rates from Canada's big banks, small lenders, and mortgage brokers, to make it simple for you to choose better.
+Our mission at Ratehub.ca is to make it easy to compare rates from Canada's big banks, credit unions and smaller lenders, making it simple for you to choose better.
 Read on to learn how to get a lower mortgage rate in Nova Scotia.

 Best mortgage rates in Nova Scotia +

 Nova Scotia at a glance

 - Average House Price: $384,600 in April 2023, a -6% year-over-year decrease